 Well, firstly, the changes to your monitor are entirely dependent on the type of technical device that you use.
 There are, however, certain principles that apply to all types of devices with a monitor that you might use that you need to be aware of in order to adjust your monitor correctly and reduce your neck pain.

-3. You will need some assistive device (see what assistive devices we have in stock) to help raise your monitor to the correct height.
+3. You will need some assistive device to help raise your monitor to the correct height.
 Some desktop monitors have a built-in system that allows you to move the monitor up or down as desired, but most do not.

 Let’s consider each scenario separately: